-You could easily think that the leftovers on the customers’ plates is what generates food waste in restaurants but in reality a lot of food waste is generated in the kitchen, for example extra food prepared which cannot be utilized again.
+You could easily think that the leftovers on the customers’ plates is what generates food waste in restaurants.
+In reality a lot of food waste is generated in the kitchen.
+For example extra food prepared which cannot be utilized again.
 So, in the professional kitchen, you should consider your operational policies and how they effect on the amount of food waste.
 And maybe the leftovers on the plates could be reduced with smaller portions…

 In general we know, that animal based foods have higher carbon footprint than vegetable based foods.
 However, the role of CO₂ values for individual ingredients is not defined before you build a recipe of several ingredients with the chosen measures.
-The carbon footprint of a recipe can be at a reasonable level even if it included ingredients with higher CO₂ values, if the amount of them is not too big and the recipe includes more of ingredients with lower CO₂ values.
-In addition to this, you need to consider the impact of the portion size and furthermore that the role of the CO₂ values for individual recipes most often are not defined before the recipe is part of a meal.
+The carbon footprint of a recipe can be at a reasonable level even if it included ingredients with higher CO₂ values: If the amount of them is not too big and the recipe includes more of ingredients with lower CO₂ values.
+In addition to this, you need to consider the impact of the portion size.
+Furthermore, the role of the CO₂ values for individual recipes most often are not defined before the recipe is part of a meal.
 So, at the end of the day you end up with menu planning.

 A system is an essential tool when calculating CO₂ values for recipes and menus.
 The CO₂ values for all food ingredients are available in JAMIX Kitchen Intelligence System.
-The program automatically calculates the CO₂ values for recipes and meals, and it includes comparative values based on the average emissions for different types of meals (snacks, main courses, desserts) which makes it easier to interpret the figures.
-Not only does the JAMIX system help the kitchen manage their carbon footprint, it also provides the option to publish the CO₂ values of the menu online to the end customers.
+The system automatically calculates the CO₂ values for recipes and meals.
+It also includes comparative values based on the average emissions for different types of meals (snacks, main courses, desserts).
+This makes it easier to interpret the figures.
+Not only does the JAMIX system help the kitchen manage their carbon footprint.
+It also provides the option to publish the CO₂ values of the menu online to the end customers.
 This enables the customers to make their own choice and influence the carbon footprint of the food they consume.

 Menu content and how it corresponds to the customers’ needs is obviously one significant starting point in menu planning.
-Keeping the amount of different meal options at a reasonable level makes the work in the kitchen easier and it helps in controlling food waste, as well.
+Keeping the amount of different meal options at a reasonable level makes the work in the kitchen easier.
+In addition, it helps in controlling food waste.
 When planning your menu, in addition to appropriate portion sizes you should consider adapting the amount of portions to the amount of diners expected.

 A system is a great tool for menu planning, as well.
-You can easily update your menu options, if needed, and you can easily change portion sizes and the amounts of portions – and the program will automatically take care of all the essential calculations.
+You can easily update your menu options, if needed.
+You can easily change portion sizes and the amounts of portions.
+And the system will automatically take care of all the essential calculations.
 You can register information on the sales in the system, and utilize that information when planning future menus.

 The unique Food Bank functionality in JAMIX Kitchen Intelligence System enables you to manage food that is prepared in advance in the system.
-The program takes the quantity registered in the Food Bank into consideration and calculates automatically how much food needs to be prepared in addition to the food that is in store.
-All these functionalities help you in optimizing the amount of food to be prepared and further control the wastage of prepared food.
+The system takes the quantity registered in the Food Bank into consideration, and calculates automatically how much food needs to be prepared in addition to the food that is in store.
+All these functionalities help you in optimizing the amount of food to be prepared, and further control the wastage of prepared food.

-The system calculates a shopping list based on the menu and together with inventory management functionalities helps in optimizing the amount of ingredients to be ordered.
-You can register traceability information in the system and monitor for example the use by dates for the items in store, which helps in preventing food waste caused by outdated items.
+The system calculates a shopping list based on the menu.
+Together with the inventory management functionalities it helps in optimizing the amount of ingredients to be ordered.
+You can register traceability information in the system and monitor, for example, the use by dates for the items in the inventory.
+This helps in preventing food waste caused by outdated items.

 State of Restaurant Sustainability